Spectral Analysis of the Schr\"odinger Operator for the Incommensurate System: Introduction

 Simulating incommensurate systems is computationally challenging primarily because the lack of a common periodicity destroys the translational symmetry that many numerical methods exploit.
 Without Bloch’s theorem, one cannot reduce the problem to a single unit cell, rendering many efficient algorithms ineffective and causing the required computational cost to increase dramatically.
 One conventional method for simulating incommensurate systems is to construct a supercell approximation with artificial strain \cite{koda2016coincidence, komsa2013electronic, loh2015graphene}.
 Therefore, the techniques commonly employed for periodic systems, such as those based on Bloch’s theorem, can be applied.
 However, to achieve reasonable computational accuracy, the supercell sizes required are often extremely large, resulting in a substantial computational cost.
 Moreover, to the best of our knowledge, there is no mathematical support for the supercell approximation approach in the literature.
 The tight-binding models are also applied to the computation of incommensurate systems \cite{cances2023simple, etter2020modeling, massatt2018incommensurate, massatt2017electronic, watson2023bistritzer}, in which there are inherent modeling errors.
 The planewave approximation framework proposed in \cite{ZHOU201999} and developed in \cite{chen2021plane, dai2023extended, CiCP-30-5, doi:10.1137/23M1553650, CiCP-35-4} is both model-accurate and computationally efficient.
 We note that \cite{doi:10.1137/23M1553650} provides the convergence analysis of the planewave approximation for the density of states defined in the sense of the thermodynamic limit.
-However, rigorous mathematical analysis of the spectral properties and wavefunction behavior of the Schrödinger operator for incommensurate systems remains lacking, posing a significant challenge to further understanding of and numerical computation for incommensurate systems.
+However, rigorous mathematical analysis of the spectral properties and electronic state distributions in incommensurate systems remains incomplete, posing a significant challenge to a deeper understanding and reliable numerical computation of these systems.

 We see that the incommensurate system is a typical quasi-periodic system.
 The study of the Schrödinger operator with the quasi-periodic potential has attracted considerable interest among mathematicians.
 The spectra of one-dimensional quasi-periodic systems were investigated in e.g., \cite{avron1981almost, avron1983almost,dinaburg1975one, eliasson1992floquet}.
 In \cite{karpeshina2019extended}, the existence of an absolutely continuous spectrum at high energy in the two-dimensional case was discussed.
 Nevertheless, it is significant and open to understand the properties of the spectrum of the quasi-periodic Schrödinger operators in multi-dimensions.